-Resources – Spokane, WA
+Resources – Yakima, WA

 In most instances, service providers from the following resources can speak with you confidentially about your concerns:

 To schedule an appointment: